Encrypting Network Traffic

 CREATE SCHEMA looker_scratch AUTHORIZATION looker;

-In the current Looker release, Greenplum supports the following Looker features:
+In Looker 21.0, Greenplum supports the following Looker features:

 After completing the database configuration, you can connect to the database from Looker using these directions.